adematti/cosmopipe/README.md

 # cosmopipe

-**cosmopipe** is a framework based on **pypescript** to extract cosmological constraints from clustering data.
+**cosmopipe** is a framework based on **pypescript** to extract cosmological constraints from galaxy redshift surveys.

 ## Documentation

-Documentation is hosted on Read the Docs, [pypescript docs](https://cosmopipe.readthedocs.io/).
+Documentation is hosted on Read the Docs, [cosmopipe docs](https://cosmopipe.readthedocs.io/).

 ## Credits